-On June 1, the Trump-Pence administration proposed sweeping changes to the nation's birth control program, known as Title X. Each year, this essential program provides affordable birth control and cancer screenings to four million people with low incomes.
+On February 22, the Trump-Pence administration issued sweeping changes to the nation's birth control program, known as Title X. Each year, this essential program provides affordable birth control and cancer screenings to four million people with low incomes.

-This proposed regulation would ban health care providers that participate in Title X from giving women full information about their health care options, specifically information on where and how to access safe, legal abortion.
-There is no question the Trump administration’s Title X rule violates core ethical standards and undermines the patient-provider relationship.
+This regulation bans health care providers that participate in Title X from giving women full information about their health care options, specifically information on where and how to access safe, legal abortion.
+There is no question the Trump administration's Title X rule violates core ethical standards and undermines the patient-provider relationship.

-That's why provider organizations, including AMA, ANA, ACOG, AAP, ACNM, ACP, APAOG, NPWH, NSRH, SAHM oppose the rule.
+That's why provider organizations, including AMA, ANA, ACOG, NMA, NHMA, ANA, ACOG, AAP, ACNM, ACP, APAOG, NPWH, NSRH, SAHM oppose the rule.

 This isn't just about protecting access to reproductive health care and the nation's birth control program.
 It's about putting patients' needs first — a fundamental principle that guides health care providers every day.
 We can't let political interference undermine a providers ability to give the best care and information to their patients.
-That's why it's important all providers join us and sign the pledge.
+That's why it's important all providers join us and the more than 10,000 providers listed below and sign the pledge.

-Dr. Leana Wen, M.D.
-MSc., President of Planned Parenthood Federation of America
+Leana S. Wen, MD, MSc, FAAEM, President of Planned Parenthood Federation of America

-Connie Baum Newman, MD, FACP, FAHA, FAMWA, President, American Medical Women's Association
+Connie Baum Newman, MD, FACP, FAHA, FAMWA, President of American Medical Women's Association